In This Article

 Step 3: Land Your First Client

-Step 4: Deliver With a Library Agent
+Step 4: Deliver Fast

-Once you have signed a client, you need to deliver, and this is where agencies without the right product stall.
+Once you have signed a client, you need to deliver, and this is where agencies without a starting point stall.
 Building every automation from scratch is slow, and the fear of "I sold this, now what do I ship?" is what stops most beginners cold.
+Work from a template, whether your own library of past builds or one of the 200+ n8n workflow templates included in Ciela's Client Accelerator program, and customize it for the client's tools rather than building from a blank canvas.
+What used to take two weeks of custom development can take a couple of days.

 Step 5: Price as a Retainer and Keep Clients